 Tips: Many web pages have links to further information or to other recommended sites.
 Following these links is a great way to find out more.
 Just remember to check out each site, looking for clues that the information is trustworthy.

-This is one of the EPIC resources.
-EPIC is a collection of reliable databases covering lots of different topics.
+This is one of the EPIC resources, which is a collection of reliable databases covering lots of different topics.
 It’s put together especially for New Zealand school students and helps to answer questions like this.

-This resource has lots of New Zealand magazine and newspaper articles.
-Search for 'Immigrants New Zealand'.
-You can refine your results using the links on the left of the page, like changing the publication date or limiting your search to newspaper articles.
+- You can refine your results using the options found on the left of the page, eg changing the publication date or limiting your search to newspaper articles or magazine articles.